-Did you know you can access previous versions of the Student Handbook?
+You can access previous versions of the Student Handbook?

 While students are responsible for following Student Handbook policies as changes become effective, students are responsible for following the academic program policies for their year of entrance into the College.
-Visit the Handbook Archives Page to review academic policies from your year of entry into the College.
+Visit the Handbook Archives [2] page to review academic policies from your year of entry into the College.

-Did you know there's a notes feature that you can use?
+There is a notes feature that you can use?